-A long standing and enthusiastic partner for the JTHGNHA, Harpers Ferry National Historical Park and the Journey have teamed up on a number of education initiatives since the heritage area's designation.
+A long standing and enthusiastic partner for the JTHG NHA, Harpers Ferry National Historical Park and the Journey have teamed up on a number of education initiatives since the heritage area's designation.

 Ahead of the National Park Service's 100th anniversary in 2016, parks throughout the country were tasked with developing new and exciting ways to engage visitors and students.
-In response, the Journey joined forces with Harpers Ferry National Historical Park and Here's My Story to develop a new tour program for students.
+In response, the Journey joined forces with Harpers Ferry National Historical Park to develop a new tour program for students.
 Known as "Time Trekker," this tour combines beacon technology, a mobile device app, and first-person interpretive video material to introduce users to important events and characters from Harpers Ferry's history.